Weaving Terrycloth is a little different than other textile weaves...

 - In 1848, Samuel Holt became known as the first person to weave terry in cotton.

 We are unable to find any online footage of today's high speed terry looms in action.
 However, we did find a YouTube video that demonstrates the basic process.

 Keep in mind that this process can be applied to both sides of the fabric.
 The result is a terry (looped) surface on both sides, or a on single side of the towel.

 Have questions, send us an email or give us a call.

-To shop for Vero Linens luxury towels & bedding click on the below shop button.
+Shop for Vero Linens luxury towels click below.

 Use code - bedding tips - at checkout & get 5% off your entire purchase.

 View our 150+ bedding related articles & videos on our “How to Tips” page here.